-Someone, a manual please.
-I would do it, but I have no effing idea how to navigate this part.
+Someone, a manual, please.
+I would do it, but I have absolutely no idea how to navigate this part.

-You have to be safe, so you comb through all things social media- Facebook, Instagram, linkedin to start- their friends, their family, their friends’ and families’ comments, their responses.
+We have to be safe, so we comb through all things social media- Facebook, Instagram, LinkedIn to start- their friends, their family, their friends’ and families’ comments, their responses.
 Do they have a lot of friends?
 Do they seem ‘normal’, are they kind and responsive?
 Is there enough contact where you can see a pattern in their responses?

 Somehow you made it through all the initial phases, but it’s just not there or isn’t going to work long-term.
 So you stay in it too long because you are terrified of having to go through all of this again with the remaining prospects that you reluctantly left in your queue just to have some options or validation that someone believed you worthy of ‘right’.